lismore/bufferoverflowexample/README.md

                    ----------

-Each process has is allocated its own stack
+Each process is allocated its own stack

 Each function ia given its own stack frame